ShafiqueBhutto/ExamPrep/README.md

 # ExamPrep
 This rep is created for practice for exams
-I use this for learning purposes
+I use this for learning purposes(CS)